Free Business Review

 This has led to many manufacturing businesses to suffer a huge drop in cash flow, at the same time as facing the uncertainty not only as to when the industry will recover, but also how much worse the situation will get before embarking upon a recovery strategy is even possible.

-If your manufacturing business is struggling with operational disruption or a tightening of cash flow due to the COVID-19 pandemic, you may be considering whether the business has a future.
-Depending on how bad your company’s financial problems have become and how viable you seen the business being over the long-term, there may be the chance that placing the company into liquidation is the most appropriate step to take.
+If your manufacturing business is struggling with operational disruption or a tightening of cash flow, you may be considering whether the business has a future.
+Depending on how bad your company’s financial problems have become and how viable you see the business being over the long-term, there may be the chance that placing the company into liquidation is the most appropriate step to take.

 Placing your manufacturing company into liquidation is a huge decision to take, and you must make sure you are fully aware what this entails and what it means for yourself, your employees, and your creditors.
 If your company is insolvent, however, it is absolutely vital you seek advice on liquidation even if this is something you are not keen on doing.
 This is because once you know your company to be insolvent, you have certain responsibilities and obligations to your company’s creditors; failing to adhere to these can lead to serious consequences further down the line.